ymyuan98/learning-something-blogs/JotDown-1-Server.md

 Use command `qdel <jobid>` to delete the job.
 ```
 cd /path/to/.pbs/file/
 qsub name.pbs                 # to submit the job
-qstat -f <jobid>        # to check the status of the specific job
+qstat -f <jobid>.phsha        # to check the status of the specific job
 qstat -xu $USER               # to check the status of jobs, including history job submissions
 qstat -u $USER                # to check the status of current running jobs
-qdel <jobid>            # to delete the job
+qdel <jobid>.pbsha            # to delete the job
 ```

 **(jobname)\_output.txt** and **(jobname)\_error.txt** will be created and stored under the path where the